 A traditional bread stuffing with sausage.
 And technically, this would be considered dressing as I do it on the side, in a big casserole.
 But that sounds weird, it will always be stuffing to me.

 A few things I’m sure of ~ my dad did not make his own bread cubes, he did not use fresh herbs and he most definitely did not put sausage in his stuffing.
 But as I make this version, it smells just like his and the sausage is a great addition, much better than oysters.
 My dad did make turkey stock, a lot of turkey stock, to moisten the stuffing and for the gravy.

 Shout out to my dad here ~ he made the best gravy, hands down, the best.
 He was known for his gravies and I have not been able to master that, yet.
 I’m coming close, but my gravy is never as good as my dad’s.
 No recipe, just my memories of watching him make it so many times.

 I, too, make turkey stock each Thanksgiving for the stuffing and gravy.
 For this stuffing, you can use chicken stock or broth, preferably homemade.
 I didn’t have enough on hand in my freezer when I made this yesterday for this post, so I used store-bought chicken stock and it was just fine.
 Just for the record, turkey stock is the best though.

 We all have our traditions and dishes for the holidays.
-My favorite side is this Old-Fashioned Bread Stuffing with Sausage, inspired by my dad.
+My favorite side is this old-fashioned herb bread and sausage stuffing, inspired by my dad.
 My girls really like it, too.
 Each year now, they ask me “Is this the stuffing you make with the sausage”?
 Yes, it is ~ and it always will be.
 Miss you Papa ~ you would like it, too.
-Happy Thanksgiving ~ Kelly ?
+Happy Thanksgiving!
+Kelly🍴🐦

 Old-Fashioned Bread Stuffing with Sausage